InfuseAI/primehub-aws-cdk/Administration.md

-# Upgrade PrimeHub installed by primehub-aws-cdk
+# Administration PrimeHub installed by primehub-aws-cdk

 ## How to upgrade existing EKS Cluster